 The UK is currently going through a housing crisis.
-One of the ways proposed to tackle this, is through property guardian programmes.
+One of the ways proposed to tackle this, is through property guardian programs.
 It is estimated that over 100,000 could be able to benefit from such a scheme.
 At this moment in time, there are approximately 7,000 to 10,000 people across the UK who are living as property guardians, according to statistics provided by the trade body Property Guardian Providers Association (PGPA).
-However, if more empty properties were included in the programme then the trade body has said this figure could increase 10-fold.
+However, if more empty properties were included in the program then the trade body has said this figure could increase 10-fold.
 With these statistics in mind, we further investigate what it means to be a property guardian.

 Property guardianship explained